morethemesbaby/log-lolla/README.txt

 == Copyright ==

-Log Lolla WordPress Theme, Copyright 2017 mothemes.baby Log Lolla is distributed under the terms of the GNU GPL
+Log Lolla WordPress Theme, Copyright 2017 morethemes.baby Log Lolla is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify